-Pantoro has completed approximately 7,586 metres of diamond drilling at the OK Underground Mine in this program with a number of results still outstanding.
-The objective of the drill program is to extend the depth of defined mineralisation in the 02 Lode below the 22 Level, and to infill the Star of Erin Lode mineralisation.
-The initial phase of the drilling has focused on the central portion of the O2 Lode.
+The diamond drilling program at the OK Underground Mine has now been completed, with approximately 14,000 metres drilled.
+The objective of the program was to extend the depth of defined mineralisation in the O2 lode below the 22 Level, and to infill the Star of Erin Lode mineralisation.